Purdue Boilermakers men's basketball: Record vs. Big Ten opponents

-The Purdue Boilermakers lead the all-time series with every Big Ten opponent.
+Up until the addition of Washington, Oregon, UCLA, and USC to the Big Ten for the 2024–2025 season, the Purdue Boilermakers lead the all-time series with every Big Ten opponent.
+Purdue had a losing record against UCLA and USC, and the series with Oregon was tied at 2-2.
 (While Ohio State has vacated games from 1999 to 2002, Purdue still recognizes those games and keeps records accordingly.)